Category: Health

 • How to Calculate BMI: Formula, Categories & What Your Number Means

 BMI — Body Mass Index — is the most widely used screening tool for weight classification.
-While it has limitations, it remains the standard starting point used by doctors and health organizations worldwide.
-Here’s everything you need to know about how to calculate it, what the numbers mean, and when to look beyond BMI.
+Despite its limitations, it remains the standard starting point used by doctors and health organizations worldwide because it is fast, free, and requires only two measurements: height and weight.
+This guide explains how to calculate BMI using both metric and imperial units, what the categories mean, and how to interpret your result in context.

 BMI = Weight (kg) ÷ Height (m)²